Ussmaann/EmailAutomation/reademe.md

 | **Container Registry (ACR)** | `n8nacr25802` | Stores the n8n Docker image and allows Azure to securely pull it for deployment. |
 | **Container Instance (ACI)** | `n8n-aci` | Hosts and runs the n8n container in a serverless, managed environment. |

-This setup provides a lightweight and fully managed environment without requiring a virtual machine or manual server configuration.
+This setup provides a lightweight and fully managed environment without manual server maintenance.

 ---

-## 🧱 Deployment Process
+## Deployment Process

 1. **Created a Resource Group**
    - A dedicated resource group `n8n-demo-rg` was created to organize all project components.